kirubarajan/blog/src/pages/embeddings/index.md

 ```python
 from gensim.models import Word2Vec
 model = Word2Vec(sentences)

 print(model)
 ```

-### Extra: Visualizing Word Embeddings
+### Extra: Visualizing Word Embeddings with t-SNE
 It would be cool to visualize the word vectors.
 Sadly, we humans are mostly incapable of visualizing in the 300th dimension.

-Instead, we can use a process called **dimensionality reduction** which will allow us to turn our 300 dimensions into regular 2D vectors (without losing too much information) that we can visualize.
-We will be using an algorithm called t-SNE to perform our dimensionality reduction from 300 dimensions to 2 dimensions:
+Instead, we can use a process called **dimensionality reduction** which will allow us to turn our 300 dimensions into regular 2D vectors that we can visualize.
+We will be using an algorithm called t-SNE (t-Distributed Stochastic Neighbouring Entities) to perform our dimensionality reduction from 300 dimensions to 2 dimensions.

+You might be wondering how we can find a correspondance of vectors in $\mathbb{R}^{300}$ to vectors in $\mathbb{R}^2$.
+Why don't we just work with these 2D vectors in the first place?
+The truth is, these new embeddings (in 2D) actually do lose information.
+This seems obvious since we are going from a high dimensional space to a lower dimensional space.
+But more concretely, if we imagine an embedding space as being a distribution of points, we can measure the Kullback-Leiber Divergence of the original vectors and the transformed vectors:

+$$
+KL(p || q) = \sum_x {~ p(x) \cdot \operatorname{log} ~ \frac{p(x)}{q(x)}}
+$$

+This is a measure of how "different" two probability distributions are.
+As a result, minimizing the KL Divergence between the two distributions using gradient descent "learns" us new a representation of the original embeddings such that they preserve information.
+This is a very powerful result!
+It helps us build intuition on high-dimensional embeddings for otherwise blackbox systems.

 This is a multi-core implementation of t-SNE available [here](https://github.com/DmitryUlyanov/Multicore-TSNE).
-In my usage, Sci-Kit Learn's implementation of the algorithm is slower, especially when running on more powerful machines (e.g. Google Colab).
+In my usage, Sci-Kit Learn's implementation of the algorithm is much slower, especially when running on more powerful machines (e.g. Google Colab).

 ```python
 from MulticoreTSNE import MulticoreTSNE as TSNE